3slab/docker-pentaho-server-ce/README.md

 you  can also change the `pentaho-server/templates/saml/metadata/keystore.jks` but make make sure you update also the related params in the `docker-compose.yaml`

+for  the mandatory environment variables you can configure them in the `docker-compose.yaml`

+if you want to use SAML authentification method make sure that all the SAML environment variables are well configured.

+if you want to use only the standard authentification method remove all SAML environment variables

 run this command to start
 ```bash
     $ docker-compose build